 The first champion sold as it turned out, however, wasn’t by Valais.
 Lot number 124, a strapping brown colt by Magpie from Loved One, was offered on account of Percy Miller of Kia-Ora Stud at Scone.
 He was knocked down for 300 guineas to Randwick trainer, Joe Cook.
 Because of his size, he would eventually be gelded, but he was destined to play a part in the 1925 A.J.C.
 Derby, although it would not be his finest hour.
 Still, before his racing days were over – and it was to be a Turf career renowned for its longevity – Amounis would win £48,297 in stakes, thereby establishing an Australian record.
 The most expensive of the yearlings on offer by Valais sold a short time later.
 Lot number 144, a chestnut colt from the mare Galtee Queen, was the first of the Valais progeny to go through the ring that year.
 Clive Inglis once observed that, after Heroic had established himself as a champion, chestnut became the most sought-after colour among the progeny of Valais, who himself was a chestnut.

-At the William Inglis Yearling Sales – 1924 (Sydney Mail)
+Potential Buyers at the William Inglis Yearling Sales in 1924

 Pat Osborne (A.J.C.)